 Undergraduate students in Introduction to Oceanography courses (for either marine science majors or non-science majors)

-Our scope in exploring ways to use professionally-collected data in our teaching:
+Our scope is exploring ways to use professionally-collected data in our teaching:

 Most of the quantitative reasoning in this exercise revolves around reading and interpreting graphs.

-By examining the chlorophyll-a data, students should observe that primary productivity is low in early December but then increases throughout the month and into January.
-It reaches a peak in mid-January and then begins to decline to low levels by early February and stays at those low levels for the rest of the time.
-Many students believe that temperature is the main factor that affects primary productivity.
-By using the data exploration and toggling on the temperature data, they should come to realize that phytoplankton peak in January before the temperature is the warmest and they actually decline as temperature is still rising.
+By examining the chlorophyll-a data, students should observe primary productivity is low in early December but increases throughout the month and into January.
+Chlorophyll-a levels peak in mid-January and decline to low levels by early February and stay low through the end of October 2019, when the last data was recorded.
+Many students will hypothesize temperature is the main factor affecting primary productivity.
+By using the data exploration and toggling on the temperature data, they should realize the chlorophyll-a peak in January occurs prior to the warmest water temperatures.
+Chlorophyll-a (as a proxy for primary production) in fact declines rapidly while temperature is still rising.
 Temperature, therefore, is not the main factor affecting primary productivity.

-By toggling on the nutrient levels, students should observe that nutrient levels are naturally high in high latitudes (polar regions) because there is no thermocline and no layering of the water column so nutrients can easily mix up from the bottom.
-When the primary productivity peaks in January, the growth of all that phytoplankton causes a decrease in nutrient levels as the phytoplankton use the nutrients for growth and reproduction.
+By toggling on the nutrient levels, students should observe that nutrient levels are consistently high in high latitudes (polar regions) because year-round there is sufficient water column mixing due to winds, storm events, thermohaline circulation, and a general lack of a thermocline.
+When the chlorophyll-a levels peak in January, the exponential growth of phytoplankton populations causes a decrease in nutrients as the phytoplankton use the nutrients for growth and reproduction.
 Once the bloom of phytoplankton is over (primary productivity decreases), nutrient levels increase again.

-To summarize, by working through this data exploration activity, students should conclude that light and nutrient levels are the main factors affecting primary productivity.
-Nutrient levels are naturally high in high latitudes (polar regions) because there is no thermocline and no layering of the water column so nutrients can easily mix up from the bottom.
-Light levels are low in high latitudes throughout the winter (June, July, and August) but increase through the fall and peak in December.
-This increase in light triggers the growth of phytoplankton and causes primary productivity to increase and peak in January.
-The peak of primary productivity means there is a great deal of phytoplankton in the water and this blocks the light and light levels decrease.
-The growth of phytoplankton during the peak in primary productivity also uses up the nutrients in the water, so nutrient levels decrease.
+To summarize, by working through this data exploration, students should understand the mechanism of how light and nutrient levels interact to facilitate primary production.
+Nutrient levels in surface waters are naturally high in high latitudes (polar regions) because the water column is well mixed, so phytoplankton populations are not nutrient-limited as they are in many regions the students may be familiar with.
+Light levels are low in high latitudes throughout the winter (June, July, and August in the Southern Hemisphere) but increase through the fall and peak in December.
+This increase in light triggers the growth of phytoplankton and causes primary productivity (as represented by chlorophyll-a concentrations) to increase and peak in January.
+The peak of primary productivity means there is a great deal of phytoplankton in the water that absorbs the light and uses up the nutrients in the water, so both light and nutrient levels decrease after the phytoplankton bloom.
 The depletion of nutrients along with the decreasing light levels as summer ends, causes the phytoplankton growth to slow and ends the peak in primary productivity in this region.